charliecalvert/CloudNotes/Assignments/OnlinePresence03.md

 If you don't have one already, go to Microsoft's Live website and [Create an account](https://onedrive.live.com?invref=441f942a988a6348&invsrc=90).

 You should then sign in to Live and go to your **OneDrive**.
 Just as you did in Google Drive, use **OneDrive** to create a folder with the same naming convention you used in the Google Section.
-In particular, name the folder 2016-Prog270-LastName, where the 2016 can be adjusted to match the current year, LastName is your name and Prog270 is the name of the course you are taking.
-For instance, my folder might be named **2016-Prog270-Calvert**, **2016-Isit320-Calvert**, **2016-Prog272-Calvert**, **2016-Prog219-Calvert**, **2016-Isit322-Calvert**, and so on, depending on the course you are currently taking.
+In particular, name the folder **Prog270-LastName-2017**, where the year can be adjusted to match the current year, **LastName** is your name and **Prog270** is the name of the course you are taking.
+For instance, my folder might be named **Prog270-Calvert-2017**, **Isit320-Calvert-2017**, **Prog272-Calvert-2017**, **Prog219-Calvert-2017**, **Isit322-Calvert-2017**, and so on, depending on the course you are currently taking.
 On both Google Drive and OneDrive you can rename a folder you have shared if necessary.
 You don't have to share it again.
 Just rename it.

 Share the folder with me, using my Live ID for Bellevue College work: